jacobhash570/deep_learning/README.md

 Preprocess the dataset like you did in Step 1, taking into account any modifications to optimize the model.
 Design a neural network model, taking into account any modifications that will optimize the model to achieve higher than 75% accuracy.
 Save and export your results to an HDF5 file, and name it AlphabetSoupCharity_Optimization.h5.

+## Step 4: Report on the Neural Network Model

+# Overview
+The purpose of the model is to predict if funding be will be successful or unsuccessful for Alphabet Soup.

+# Results:

+## Data Preprocessing
+What variable(s) are considered the target(s) for your model?
+ - 'Is_Successful' is the target.

+What variable(s) are considered to be the features for your model?
+ - 'APPLICATION_TYPE', 'AFFILIATION', 'CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'STATUS', 'INCOME_AMT', 'SPECIAL_CONSIDERATIONS', 'ASK_AMT' are features.

+What variable(s) are neither targets nor features, and should be removed from the input data?
+- 'EIN' and 'NAME' were dropped as they have no bearing on results.

+## Compiling, Training, and Evaluating the Model.

+How many neurons, layers, and activation functions did you select for your neural network model, and why?
+ - 2 layer, 35 and 15 neurons respectively.
+Both hidden layers used activation of relu and output layer activation of sigmoid.

+Were you able to achieve the target model performance?
+ - I wasn't able to achive a 75% target, but got close at 68%.

+What steps did you take to try and increase model performance?
+ - Added additional layers, increase/decrease epochs, and increase/decrease neurons in hidden layers, and using different activation functions.

+## Summary
+ - The most simplistic model was the best which surprised me.